 - The haircolor will never spoil or expire because of the sugars contained in the honey base.

 - The line is designed for custom formulation and can be made semi, demi or permanent based on the artistic choices of the colorist as well as the desires of the client.

 - ¬†Has 3 types of bleaches: cream/oil based, ammonia based and non-ammonia lighteners give the professional the control to determine how much damage and lift is incurred on the hair.

 ¬† Want to have Color.
 Me by Kevin Murphy haircolor for your next all over color or balayage?

-Book with Jason, D’Arcy, Lancer or Danielle on emersonsalon.com as they are loving the results as they continue to work with it and are delighted to try it on you!
+Book with Jason, D’Arcy, Lancer, or Esther on emersonsalon.com as they are loving the results as they continue to work with it and are delighted to try it on you!